digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/04-quickstart-top-level-dir.rst

    * - `5432`
      - Postgres Port

-So for example the `JSON API Port` for the Application User is `27575`;
+So for example, the `JSON API Port` for the Application User is `27575`;
 while the `Ledger API Port` for the Super Validator is `25001`.

 Important security note regarding port mappings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Be aware that the port mappings for `LocalNet` include exposing both the
+Be aware that the port mappings for `LocalNet` expose both the
 `AdminAPI` port and the `Postgres` port, both of which would normally be a
 security risk.
 Having direct access to these ports when running on a
-local developers machine can be useful. **These ports should not be
+local developer's machine can be useful. **These ports should not be
 exposed when preparing deployment configurations for non-local
 deployments.**